gopal265/todolist/README.md

 Provide detailed instructions on how to get your project up and running.
 Include any configuration steps or environment setup.

 1. Clone the repository: git clone https://github.com/gopal265/todolist.git
-2. Navigate to the project directory : cd
+2. Navigate to the project directory : cd todolist
-3. Navigate to client folder : cd client
+3. Navigate to client folder : cd frontend
 4. Install dependencies : npm install
-5. Navigate to server folder : cd server (in new terminal)
+5. Navigate to server folder : cd backend (in new terminal)
 6. Install dependencies : npm install
 7. Start the development server : npm start (in client)
 8. Start the node server : nodemon index.js (in server in cmd only)